 How Long Does Dental Implant Treatment Take?

 Doctor treats patient teeth in modern dental clinic

 Dental implant treatment might sound scary – especially if you haven’t been to the dentist in years.
-However, its many benefits make it an excellent choice for the estimated 178 million Americans who are missing one or more teeth:
+However, there are many benefits that make it an excellent choice for the estimated 178 million Americans who are missing one or more teeth.
+These include:

+How Long Does Dental Implant Treatment Take?